irsl/dfwfw/EXAMPLES.md

 This one is a more complex one.
 It routes web requests of banned clients (marked in the BAN_* chains of the mangle table) to the fcgi-tests-banned container.
 Other (non-web) connections by these banned clients would be dropped.
-HTTP connections from the IP address 10.6.6.205 are routed to fcgi-tests-experimental container.
+HTTP connections from the IP address 10.6.6.205 are routed to nginx-experimental container.
 Other HTTP connections go to the (generic) nginx container.
 Otherwise the firewall is stateful and only SSH is accepted from the outside to the host.